heychirag-ds/Numpy/README.md

 📦 Structure
 The Why Use Numpy/ folder contains the core arguments for why NumPy should be in every data scientist’s toolkit.

-📁 Why Use Numpy/
+📁 Folder: Why Use Numpy/
+A deep dive into why NumPy is a core pillar of Data Science.
+This is Phase 1 — performance, memory, and fundamentals.

+📄 Files Overview
+01_SpeedTests.ipynb
-├── 📄 01_SpeedTests.ipynb       → ⏱️ Python Lists vs NumPy Arrays: The Ultimate Speed Showdown
+⏱️ Python Lists vs NumPy Arrays — The Ultimate Speed Showdown

+02_Creating_Arrays.ipynb
-├── 📄 02_Creating_Arrays.ipynb  → 🛠️ Learn to build arrays: zeros, ones, arange, linspace, random
+🛠️ Learn to build arrays: zeros, ones, arange, linspace, random

+03_MemoryEfficiency.ipynb
-├── 📄 03_MemoryEfficiency.ipynb → 💾 Comparing RAM usage: NumPy vs List (spoiler: NumPy wins)
+💾 Comparing RAM usage: NumPy vs List (spoiler: NumPy wins)

+04_Vectorization.ipynb
-├── 📄 04_Vectorization.ipynb    → ⚡ Eliminate loops using blazing-fast vectorized operations
+⚡ Eliminate loops using blazing-fast vectorized operations

+Exersice.ipynb
-├── 📄 Exersice.ipynb            → 🧠 Hands-on mini challenges to sharpen your NumPy chops
+🧠 Hands-on mini challenges to sharpen your NumPy chops

+Summary.txt
-└── 📄 Summary.txt               → 📜 TL;DR-style notes of everything above for quick revision
+📜 TL;DR-style notes of everything above for quick revision

+💡 Heads-up: More folders are in the pipeline:

+🔎 Indexing & Slicing

+📡 Broadcasting

+🧮 Linear Algebra

+📊 Stats & Analytics

+Stick around — NumPy mastery starts here, but it’s just the beginning.

 🧠 What You’ll Learn Here
 Why NumPy is insanely fast